×

 • Japanese is spoken as a national language in: Japan.

 You will also get to know the continents where Finnish and Japanese speaking countries lie.
-Based on the number of people that speak these languages, the position of Finnish language is not available and position of Japanese language is 8.
+Based on the number of people that speak these languages, the position of Finnish language is 22 and position of Japanese language is 8.
 Find all the information about these languages on Finnish and Japanese.

 Finnish and Japanese Language History